WHTG went on the air on October 11, 1961, originally on 105.5 FM.

 107.1's origins go back to 1947 when it was licensed to Asbury Park as WCAP "City of Asbury Park."

-The station was located on a building on Broad St. in Red Bank, in the block near Front St.
+The station was located at 7 Broad St. in Red Bank, in the block near Front St.

 The antenna was on a short mast on the top of one of the buildings - couldn't have been more than 50 feet high.